aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/iblobmanagementoptions/get_maxblobsbytesinmemory/_index.md

 ## Remarks

-This property will be ignored if [IBlobManagementOptions::get_IsTemporaryFilesAllowed()](../get_istemporaryfilesallowed/) is set to false.
-It makes no sense to limit the maximum BLOBs in memory, because if [IBlobManagementOptions::get_IsTemporaryFilesAllowed()](../get_istemporaryfilesallowed/) is set to false, the memory is the only place where BLOBs can be stored.
+This value will be ignored if [IBlobManagementOptions::set_IsTemporaryFilesAllowed](../set_istemporaryfilesallowed/) is set to false.
+It makes no sense to limit the maximum BLOBs in memory, because if [IBlobManagementOptions::set_IsTemporaryFilesAllowed](../set_istemporaryfilesallowed/) is set to false, the memory is the only place where BLOBs can be stored.

 Default value is 629,145,600 bytes (600Mb).
 ## See Also